pratiksha-dighe123/Demo_Repo/README.md

 # Demo_Repo
 This is my demo Repository.
 <br>
-I am practicing for git and github.
+Right Now I am practicing for git and github.